vaughnteegarden/slate/source/includes/_moduleref.md

 	{ "size": "SI03", "color": "C002", "pattern": "P002" },
 ]
 ```

+A variant represents a unique combination of  option values for a product.
+For example, if the product is a shirt, one variant might be Small, Red, Striped.
+There would be additional variants for each size/color/pattern combo.

 A variant has a varying number of key/value string pairs, as determined by the number of options in a product.
 A product with three options will have three key/value pairs in it's variants.